 There are two reasons you would buy Bitcoin: to spend it on a regular basis, or as an investor.
 When I first bought Bitcoin in November of 2015, one Bitcoin was worth $280.
 As of today, one Bitcoin is now worth $1,293.
 Bitcoin has a pretty high volatility and has had its share of bubbles, so as an investor, I'm in it for the long haul and don't worry too much about short-term price fluctuation.

 Where can you buy Bitcoin?
-My favorites are trusted exchanges called Circle and Coinbase.
+My favorite platform is San Francisco headquartered Coinbase.
 You will exchange USD for BTC (Bitcoin abbreviation).
 You can always change your Bitcoin back into dollars.
-Satoshi's design only allowed a limited 21 million Bitcoins to be in circulation.
-As of March 2017, there are 16.2 million in circulation.

 You can practically buy anything with Bitcoin these days.
 From your local coffee shop to major retailers, like Overstock, TigerDirect, Expedia, Tesla, Home Depot and Sears, you will see that many different places are accepting Bitcoin payments for goods and services.
 The real benefit of Bitcoin for retailers is that there are little to no transaction fees.
 Bitcoin.travel will help you travel the world just using the digital currency.
 And yes, there ARE websites where you can even buy residential and commercial real estate from Illinois to Spain, Australia and Thailand, and everywhere in between.
 Check out http://bitcoin-realestate.com/ and https://www.bitpremier.com/5-real-estate.